IB Diploma & IB Courses

 Notes: TOK is a compulsory requirement towards earning the IB Diploma; priority registration will be given to IB Diploma Programme Candidates.

 Studied throughout the Diploma Programme, CAS involves students in a range of activities alongside their academic studies.
 Students are required to undertake a CAS Project, one which challenges them to show initiative, demonstrate perseverance, develop skills such as collaboration, problem solving and decision making.
-Note: CAS is a compulsory requirement towards earning the IB Diploma.
-A-G requirements and UC/CSU credits do not apply to this course.

 The Extended Essay is an independent, self-directed piece of research, finishing with a 4,000-word paper.
 A practical preparation for undergraduate research, the essay is an opportunity for students to investigate a topic of special interest to them, which is also related to one of the student's six Diploma Programme subjects.
-Note: This is a compulsory requirement towards earning the IB Diploma.
-A-G requirements and UC/CSU credits do not apply to this course.

-*For more specific course details, please refer to the 2023-24 CUHSD Course Catalog.
-Should you require additional information, please speak with your teacher or your Guidance Counselor.
+* Please note IB courses are subject to change.
+For more specific details about the courses offered this year, please refer to the 2025-26 CUHSD Course Catalog.
+Should you require additional information, please speak with Del Mar's IB Coordinator, Ms. Dukellis, or your School Counselor.

-** Feel free to view our Pathways of Study Brochure for more information on how to earn an IB Diploma.
+* * * Feel free to view our Pathways of Study Brochure for more information on how to earn an IB Diploma.
 Please note that while individual courses are subject to change, the pathways to the Diploma remain the same.

-Del Mar IB Pathways of Study / Programa del Diploma IB Rutas de Estudio de Del Mar
+Del Mar IB Pathways of Study | Programa del Diploma IB Rutas de Estudio de Del Mar